 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide counsel to healthcare facilities on the new EPA rule on managing and disposing of unused or waste pharmaceuticals.
+This CLE course will guide counsel to healthcare facilities on the new EPA rule on managing and disposing of unused or waste pharmaceuticals.
 The panel will discuss how the new rule changes the landscape and the steps to be taken to structure and implement practices for the management of unused or waste pharmaceuticals to ensure compliance with federal and state laws.

 - New EPA rule management and disposal of unused or waste pharmaceuticals